 If you need more information and detailed tutorial, you can check my other post about how to increase allowed memory size in WordPress.

-If you are hosting with low-quality hosting, then it’s the time to move your website to a premium and fully managed server like WP Engine.
+If you are hosting with low-quality hosting, then it’s the time to move your website to a premium and fully managed server like my recommended managed WordPress hosting.
 Or, if you can only pay for a shared server, then, Inmotion Hosting will be your best choice, they offer a managed hosting for WordPress for just 12 bucks to the first year.

 3. Something happened in the download process